BigPolarBear1/factorization_v3/README.md

  I'll get some sleep.

 ps: I'll have to refactor that last chapter in the paper again once this is done.
 It's closer now.... really getting to the root of the problem.
 Definitely closer then were I was a month ago.
 I've gained a much better understanding... it's just this last issue.
 It's very annoying.
 I do think I really need to work with derivatives going forward... none of that bullshit with squares, just linear congruences.

+pps: Oh shit, an idea just lit up in my head.
+I think I know how to calculate this i-value.
+Anyway, some sleep first.